 In the 2040 Comprehensive Plan, the City of Columbia Heights defines Complete Streets as roadways that accommodate all users (pedestrians, bicyclists, vehicles, and transit) regardless of age and ability.
-The City has not established design guidelines related to Complete Streets; however the Transportation Plan's goals and policies embrace several elements of Complete Streets (safety for pedestrians and bicyclists) and MnDOT's has adopted a Complete Streets Policy committing to assessing opportunities for incorporating complete street design principles in all MnDOT's Complete Streets Policy can serve as a resource to the City for incorporating complete street design standards into City projects.
+The City has not established design guidelines related to Complete Streets.
+However, the Comprehensive Plan embraces several elements of Complete Streets and MnDOT has implemented a Complete Streets Policy to incorporate complete street design principles in all projects, which can serve as a resource to the City for incorporating complete street design standards into City projects.
 An explicit Complete Streets Policy is also a requirement for Step 3 progression in the MN GreenStep Cities program.

-GreenStep Cities provides implementation tools and resources for Complete Streets, Living Streets, and Street Design such as Local Government Complete Streets Toolkit from MN Complete Streets Coalition and a Complete Streets Policy Framework created by Smart Growth America and the National Complete Streets Coalition to assist in developing ordinances and policies.
-There are also examples of cities in Minnesota who have met the highest star rating for their Complete Streets Policies and served as examples to follow when crafting Columbia Heights' Complete Streets policies.
-The cities examined including Arlington, Edina, Lakeville, and Maplewood, but also reviewed the policies of Fridley, Northfield, and South St. Paul as other three-star examples.
+GreenStep Cities provides implementation tools and resources for Complete Streets, Living Streets, and Street Design, such as a Local Government Complete Streets Toolkit from MN Complete Streets Coalition and a Complete Streets Policy Framework created by Smart Growth America and the National Complete Streets Coalition to assist in developing ordinances and policies.
+There are also examples of cities in Minnesota that have met the highest star rating for their Complete Streets policies and served as examples to follow when crafting Columbia Heights' Complete Streets policies.
+The cities examined included Arlington, Edina, Lakeville, and Maplewood, but staff also reviewed the policies of Fridley, Northfield, and South St. Paul as other three-star examples.